Šulinkatte: Name and character

 The theonym Šulinkatte has Hattic origin.
-It consists of the words katte, "king", and šuli, of unknown meaning, and presumably can be translated as "king of šuli".
+It is a combination of the words katte, "king", and šuli, of unknown meaning, and presumably can be translated as "king of šuli".
 It could be represented by the logogram dU.GUR.
 On this basis it has been proposed that the first part of his name can be interpreted as "sword", but this view found no widespread support.
 The writing dZA.BA4.BA4 is also attested.

 Šulinkatte was a war god.
 He shared this role with many other deities in the Hittite pantheon, including fellow Hattian god Wurunkatte, Hittite Zappana and Iyarri, Hurrian Aštabi, Ḫešui, Nupatik and Tašmišu, Mesopotamian Nergal and Ugur and more.
 He was also believed to be the protective god of the royal palace, responsible for warding off demons.
 Various Hittite texts indicate that he might have more broadly played the role of protector of palaces, houses and gates.

-According to a preserved description of a statue of Šulinkatte, he could be depicted standing on a lion, with a sword in one hand and a man s chopped off head in the other.
+According to a preserved description of a statue of Šulinkatte, he could be depicted standing on a lion, with a sword in one hand and a man's chopped off head in the other.
 This iconography reflects his character as a warlike god.
 He was portrayed as a young man according to the text KUB 57.105.